 On April 25, 2014, Florida's Fifth District Court of Appeals issued an important opinion in U.S. Bank Nat’l Ass’n v.
 Bartram, No. 5D12-3823, (Fla.
 3d DCA Apr.
 25, 2014), holding that “a default occurring after a failed foreclosure attempt creates a new cause of action for statute of limitations purposes, even where acceleration had been triggered and the first case was dismissed on the merits.”
 Id. at *6.
 In other words, if a lender’s foreclosure action is dismissed, and five years pass, the lender can still go ahead and bring another one — so long as the borrower defaults sometime after the first action was brought.
 The statute of limitations will not bar the action.

-Click the View Media link to read the full article, or click here (subscription required).
+Click the View Media link to read the full article, or click here, "A 1st For Florida Foreclosure Actions." (subscription required).